kaushikd49/ar-auto-filter/README.md

 Configuration based condition building and inclusion handling extension for ActiveRecord::Base

-In case of eager loading of a model and its associations, it may be required to obtain query results based on filter criteria that spans across multiple associations.
+In case of eager loading of a model and its associations, it may be required to obtain query results based on filter criteria that span across multiple associations.
 To achieve this, we tend to construct dynamic where clauses based on the presence of corresponding filter criteria.
 Although, the effort in doing this is less, it causes code duplication and hence violates the DRY principle.
 This gem tries to address that concern.
 Given request param hash and query specification hash, it is capable of emitting the